KFC (AM): Preliminary broadcasts

 KFC received its first formal broadcasting license in December 1921.
-However, the station's history dated back to a series of broadcasts begun the previous summer as a joint effort by the Northern Radio & Electric Company and the Post-Intelligencer newspaper.
+However, the station's history dated back to a series of broadcasts begun the previous summer as a joint effort by the Northern Radio & Electric Company and the Seattle Post-Intelligencer newspaper.

-In the early 1920s radio broadcasting began to gain popularity, as the development of vacuum-tube transmitters made audio transmissions practical.
-In June 1921 the Post-Intelligencer developed a plan to broadcast round-by-round results of the July 2, 1921 "Fight of the Century" heavyweight boxing match between Jack Dempsey and Carpentier being held in New Jersey.
+In the early 1920s, radio broadcasting began to gain popularity, as the development of vacuum-tube transmitters made audio transmissions practical.
+In June 1921, the Post-Intelligencer developed a plan to broadcast round-by-round results of the "Fight of the Century" heavyweight boxing match between Jack Dempsey and Carpentier, being held in New Jersey on July 2.
 The newspaper arranged for summaries to be telegraphed across the county to their 600 Pine Street offices, where the information would be posted on a bulletin board located outside the building and megaphoned from the second floor, in addition to the radio transmissions.

 The newspaper enlisted a local radio expert, Roscoe W. Bell of the Northern Radio Company, to set up a radio transmitter at the newspaper building.
 Arrangements were also made for the local Navy radio station, located at the L. C. Smith building, to participate by sending fight summaries via radiotelegraph, which had a much greater coverage than the radiotelephone station, although limited to listeners able to read Morse code dots-and-dashes.
 The reported wavelength to be used for a July 1 radiotelephone test transmission was 340 meters (882 kHz).
-The next day the newspaper reported that the test went well, so, beginning at 11:00 a.m., the radiotelephone broadcast would be sent on 275 meters (1091 kHz), while the Navy's radiotelegraph reports would go out on 600 meters (500 kHz).
+The next day, the newspaper reported that the test went well, so, beginning at 11:00 a.m., the radiotelephone broadcast would be sent on 275 meters (1091 kHz), while the Navy's radiotelegraph reports would go out on 600 meters (500 kHz).

-The fight broadcast was carried out as planned, and the paper declared the overall effort a success, with the transmission heard as far away as 50 miles (80 kilometers) by Father Sebastian Ruth at St. Martin's College in Lacey.
+The fight broadcast was carried out as planned, and the paper declared the overall effort a success, with the transmission heard as far away as 50 mi by Father Sebastian Ruth at St. Martin's College in Lacey.
 In between the fight bulletins, "a talking machine supplied by the Hopper-Kelly Company was played into the instrument, and thus fight fans who were listening in were treated to a concert".
 A technical description of the transmitter described it as "two five-watt Pliotron tubes, one as an oscillator and one as a modulator, employing the Heising system of modulation".